Plan Your Visit: 2026 Patriots’ Day Celebrations in Lexington, MA

 • Dress for the Weather: Patriots Day is in spring, and early mornings may be chilly.

-• Plan Your Viewing Spot: Dawn events draw crowds; bring chairs and blankets, and check spectator guidelines when they are posted closer to the event.
+• Plan Your Viewing Spot: Dawn events draw crowds; bring chairs and blankets, and check the town’s website for spectator guidelines.